LukasKalbertodt/term-painter/README.md

 ```
 [dependencies]
-term-painter = "*"
+term-painter = "0.2"
 ```

 ## Collaboration
 Yes please!
-If you find a bug, have any feature request or anything else: Please open a issue or create a pull request.
+If you find a bug, want to request a feature or anything else: Please open an issue or create a pull request.

 ## Thanks
 I've got some design ideas from [`rust-ansi-term`](https://github.com/ogham/rust-ansi-term).
-I decided to make my own crate though, since my goals were too different from `ansi-term`.
+I decided to make my own crate though, since my goals were too different from `ansi-term` (specifically: `ansi-term` does not work everywhere).